 How Are Grants Administered?

 The Mt.
-Hood Cable Regulatory Commission administers the Community Access Capital Grant program.
-The grant provides support for community organizations, libraries, educational institutions and local government agencies to use the cable system technology for enhanced local communications, including video, voice and data transmissions.
+Hood Cable Regulatory Commission administers the Community Technology Grants Program.
+The grant provides support for community organizations, libraries, educational institutions and local government agencies in producing video content to be shared on the community media center channels in order to meet project-related goals and objectives.
+Current program requirements are limited to investments in producing video content only.
 Capital support includes funds for services, products, equipment or other resources, whose useful life can be expected to exceed one year.

 The number of grant projects funded each year may vary based on the availability of funds, number of grant applications received, and other factors.